 Located a few miles east of Virginia City, Nevada, a BLM access road heads up to a ridge behind Rocky Peak within about 3 3/4 miles from paved roads.

 Much of the surrounding area is on private lands, with "No Trespassing" signs near some old mining sites (some of which are occasionally active).
 This is often a deterrent to visitors who believe the entire area is off-limits.
-However, the route described below provides public access without trespassing on any of these lands.
+However, the primary route described below provides public access without trespassing on any of these lands.

 The best time to hike up Rocky Peak and the Flowery Range in general is probably between late October and April.
 During summer, temperatures are far too high.
 The area can get snowy during the heart of winter, although Rocky Peak typically sees less snow than the ridges to the west rising west of Virginia City.

 From Reno, drive to Virginia City over the Geiger Grade (or US 50 from Carson City), and head east on Six Mile Canyon Road which heads downhill from Virginia City on the left.
 Drive past the Sugarloaf Rock Formation for 1 ½ miles.
 There are a couple roads near mining operations.
 One has a No Trespassing Sign.
 The one just past it has no such sign.
 There are large power lines at the base of the road.
 The road starts at only about 4770’.